 - Visitor Center Hours: Sun-Thurs: 9:30 a.m. – 5:00 p.m.; Fri-Sat: 9:30 a.m. – 9:00 p.m.

-Right in Saint Paul and free all the time, you don’t really have an excuse not to visit this National Park at least once.
+Right in Saint Paul and Minneapolis and free all the time, you don’t really have an excuse not to visit this National Park at least twice.
+You’ll likely want to split up the Minneapolis and St. Paul visits.
 Start your visit in the lobby of the Science Museum.
 Then get outside.
 The park consists of 72 miles of river park.
 Families can go fishing, boat or canoe, try birdwatching, and bike or hike along the river.
 This park participates in the Jr. Ranger Program.

 - Distance from the Twin Cities: Approximately 150 miles (at the closest point)